 OracleKevin has worked in the tech industry for over 30 years in various roles relating to Accounting, Commissions and Finance.
 He was born and raised in the Shenandoah Valley of Virginia but moved to Indiana where he graduated from Goshen College and thereafter began his professional career.
 He moved to Texas over 17 years ago to escape the cold weather of Indiana, where he now resides in Leon Valley (a suburb of San Antonio), with his partner Ruben, their three dogs, two cats and a raccoon.
 By day, he is a bi-lingual Financial Analyst for Oracle.
 But in his gay job, he is on the Oracle Pride Employee Network (OPEN) ERG Global Board as North America Region co-lead, and is also the OPEN San Antonio chapter co-founder and co-lead.
 He is also involved with all of Oracle's 7 other Diversity and Inclusion ERGs and holds the Treasurer role for 3 other local chapters.
 When not in a pandemic, he and his partner enjoy traveling, attending concerts and trying new restaurants.

-Lloyds Banking GroupRamses (ramses.uk) is the Transgender lead of the Rainbow LGBTQ+ Network at the Lloyds Banking Group.
-He has been providing advice to several companies (including British Land, Khiel's, Hitachi) to improve transgender inclusion, and his work has been featured on BBC, Gay Times, Metro, PinkNews, BBC, and several media outlets.
+Lloyds Banking GroupRamses (ramses.uk) is a transgender educator, writer, and activist.
+His main objective is reshaping the way we talk about trans inclusion in the UK, and he's currently the Transgender lead of the Rainbow LGBTQ+ Network at the Lloyds Banking Group.
+He has been providing advice to several companies (including British Land, Khiel's, Hitachi) to improve transgender inclusion, championing LGBTQ+ equality in schools representing 3 million students, and his work has been featured on BBC, Gay Times, Metro, PinkNews, and BBC.